crazed-developer/Tutorial-Configure-Payara/README.md

 Once the file is identified, copy it to this location: glassfish/domains/[your domain]/lib (Where default domain can be either production or domain1)

+# Configureing the JDK the server will run on
+Open the following file: glassfish/config/asenv.conf

+And add the following line: AS_JAVA="/Library/Java/JavaVirtualMachines/jdk8u192-b12/Contents/home"

+Of course pointing to the JDR in question (Here adobtopenjdk 8u191-b2)